Rupato/Rupato/README.md

 ## 🧠 Some facts about me
 - Strong JavaScript and frontend architecture background
-- Experience with enterprise codebases (.NET, Java)
+- Experience with enterprise codebases (.NET)
 - Actively expanding backend, database, and cloud expertise

 ---